JackHaoyingZhou/dVRK-segmentation-models/README.md

 # Surgical segmentation models

 Utility library for semantic segmentation of surgical instruments.
 To install the package, follow the installation instructions [here](./docs/installation.md).
-Additional notes about who to use the deep learning models can be found in the [model notes](./docs/model_notes.md) page.
+Additional notes about how to use the deep learning models can be found in the [model notes](./docs/model_notes.md) page.
 Documentation of scripts can be found [here](./docs/script_descriptions.md).

 # Notes
 * Monai blend function works with normalized and unnoralized images.